 As already mentioned, riboflavin is water-soluble.
 This also means that excess riboflavin is simply excreted in the urine.
 A study conducted by the American Academy of Neurology confirms that it is No negative effects at an extremely high dosage of riboflavin.5

-In the case of an absolutely excessive intake of the vitamin, it can only lead to a basically harmless, yellowish discoloration of the urine come.
+In the case of an absolutely excessive intake of the vitamin, it can only lead to a basically harmless, yellowish discoloration of urine come.
 This is because vitamin B2 has a yellow color.
 This is also where the name riboflavin comes from, as flavus in Latin yellow, blonde means.

 When does a vitamin B12 deficiency occur?